Club: FC Spartak Moscow | Opening: 2014 | Capacity: 42,000 seats

 The Otkritie Arena is located on the site of a former airfield in a Moscow suburb mainly comprised of residential buildings.
 There is little around in terms of eating and drinking apart from a McDonald’s outlet a short walk away.

-There is little choice of hotels near the Otkritie Arena, with the well-rated and cheap Mini Hostel and basic Hotel DOSAAF among the limited options.
+There is little choice of hotels near the Otkritie Arena, with the cheap and basic Mini Hostel and somewhat more expensive Hotel Tayozhny among the limited options.
 Since the stadium is easily reached by metro, finding a hotel elsewhere with easy connection might be a better alternative.
 Click here for an overview of hotels in Moscow.

 Spartak Moscow Tickets